-Today, these summer residences serve as tourist attractions that you must visit when planning family day trips from Boston.
+Today, these summer residences are tourist attractions you must visit when planning family day trips from Boston.
 If you’re in the mood for a walk with a view, the Cliff Walk is the best place to spend your afternoon.

-If you enjoy architecture and history, the Breakers Mansion is a must-visit when in Newport.
-It’s among the most famous homes in America, being a Renaissance-style residence used by the Vanderbilt’s for their summer stay in the city.
+If you enjoy architecture and history, the Breakers Mansion is a must-visit in Newport.
+It’s among the most famous homes in America, being a Renaissance-style residence used by the Vanderbilt family for their summer stay in the city.

 At a little over three hours’ drive away from Boston, Vermont is a picturesque location to enjoy a full day.
 To start your day trip to Vermont from Boston, head over to Lake Champlain.
 It has one of its tips in Canada and the other in Vermont.

-Besides the scenic beauty, the lake is also in proximity to historical attractions and wildlife.
-The lake is habitat to 318 bird species and 81 fish species.
-Meanwhile, some claim to have seen a serpent-like animal in the lake, which is nicknamed Champy by the locals.
+Besides the scenic beauty, the lake is near historical attractions and wildlife.
+The lake is a habitat for 318 bird species and 81 fish species.
+Meanwhile, some claim to have seen a serpent-like animal in the lake, nicknamed Champy by the locals.

-For those of you who’re always on the hunt for the best ski resorts near Boston, Stowe should be the ideal place for the day.
-You can visit the Vermont Ski Museum on your day trip to Vermont from Boston, which is one of the most prestigious attractions in the town.
+For those always searching for the best ski resorts near Boston, Stowe should be the ideal place for the day.
+You can visit the Vermont Ski Museum on your day trip to Vermont from Boston, one of the town’s most prestigious attractions.